stadt-karlsruhe/CO2-Runter/README.md

 configurations for starting the Docker containers and the client and server in development mode or production mode.
 But you still need to create the `config.js` file.

+### Developing the Client with Docker

+To develop the client but still be able to get the data from backend and access the API, you just need to do a few things.

+Exacly for this reason there is a `docker-compose-client-development.yml` file.
+To start the client in development mode, run `docker compose -f docker-compose-client-development.yml up --build` inside the main project directory.
+Then afterward the client should be accessible via `http://localhost:3050/` via nginx.

+But because you are developing the client, you need to start the client in development mode.
+To do this, run `npm run dev` inside the client directory.
+Then afterward the client should be accessible via `http://localhost:3000/` and over the nginx server via `http://localhost:3050/`, where you can access the API.

 ## Build Instructions for Production

     Change DB Password and Token Key in `docker-compose-pord.yml` to something new